kaichii/automerge.github.io/docs/documents/index.md

     * Counters
     * Byte arrays

-How these types map to language constructs depends on the library you are using.
-See [below](#javascript-language-mapping) for how this works in Javascript.

-Some notes follow on the non-obvious data types.
+See [below](#javascript-language-mapping) for how these types map to JavaScript types.

 ## Maps